hannah416/G3-finalproject/README.md

 ### [Post-reading activity (10 mins.)]
 **👄 [Thinking Critically & Evaluating] (10 mins.)**

-**Activity:** Students receive common critical thinking questions instead of a reading passage and record their responses, listening to their pronunciation and evaluating it.
+**Activity:** Students write responses to critical questions, record their answers, and practice speaking skills through self-assessment.
 **App Functionality:** The app has students write in English to respond to the question, record their responses and play them back for self-evaluation.
-**Objective:** Develop students' ability to express personal opinions in English and improve pronunciation and critical thinking skills.
+**Objective:** Enhance English proficiency by responding to critical questions, recording responses, and self-assessing speaking abilities.

 ## Homework Assignment (Critical Thinking & Peer Feedback)